 What about the cost of getting your puppy?
 Is a male cheaper than a female Border Collie?
 Do you want a show dog or just a beloved family pet?
 These are all going to affect how much you pay for your Border Collie pup.

 Generally, a male Border Collie will likely cost less than a female of the same lineage.
 Both can cost thousands of dollars when you get a show-quality dog.
-Because they can be bred throughout much of their lives, producing many more purebred Border Collies for breeders to sell, females carry a higher price tag than males.
+Females carry a higher price tag than males because they can be bred throughout much of their lives, producing many more purebred Border Collies for breeders to sell.
 If cost is a limiting factor, a male may be right for you.

 Are There Training Differences in Male and Female Border Collies?